c3mishra/AIModelsFineTuning/RESTRUCTURING_SUMMARY.md

 ## 🎊 **Congratulations!**

-You now have a **professional-grade LLM fine-tuning repository** that:
+You now have a **professional-grade AI models fine-tuning repository** that:
 - Showcases your excellent TinyLlama personalization work
 - Can easily scale to multiple models and datasets
 - Follows industry best practices for ML projects